zen-fs/emscripten/readme.md

 ## Usage

+> [!NOTE]
-> 🛈 The examples are written in ESM.
-If you are using CJS, you can `require` the package.
-If running in a browser you can add a script tag to your HTML pointing to the `browser.min.js` and use ZenFS Emscripten via the global `ZenFS_Emscripten` object.
+> The examples are written in ESM.
+> If you are using CJS, you can `require` the package.
+> If using a browser environment without support for `type=module` in `script` tags, you can add a `script` tag to your HTML pointing to the `browser.min.js` and use the global `ZenFS_Emscripten` object.

+No examples yet— I will add some soon